What to Bring to Friendsgiving—Even if You Can't Cook

 Thanksgiving desserts tend to flip flop between the flavors of apple and pumpkin, so both need to be adequately represented at the table.
 These apple cheesecake bars by Desserts with Benefits are actually one of the healthiest dessert options you'll find—the cream is made with lower fat cream cheese and Greek yogurt, and the bars are sweetened with maple syrup (so they'll taste less sugary and even more like fall).

 Looking to add a few probiotics to the party?
 Try a boozy version of a trendy beverage: kombucha.
 If an already-alcoholic 'booch from brands like Flying Embers, Kombrewcha, Kyla, and Boochcraft isn't available, you can also turn your non-alcoholic bottle into a cocktail.
 Simply grab a bottle of GT's Gingerade Kombucha, Health-Ade's Jalapeno Kiwi Cucumber, or Humm's Raspberry Hops, fill up a glass, and then add a splash of your hard liquor of choice: vodka, gin, or rum.

 Bring the Festive Decor

-If you’re more into DIYing than cooking, take charge of the decorations for the Friendsgiving festivities.
-In preparation for all the desserts people will bring you can make a fun banner saying “thankful for pie.”
+Forget Friendsgiving food ideas.
+If you're more into DIYing than cooking, take charge of the decorations for the Friendsgiving festivities.
+In preparation for all the desserts people will bring you can make a fun banner saying "thankful for pie."
 Other ideas include printable nametags, group photos that can be framed, cake pedestals to display the large pies, and mini mason jars for tiny versions of the larger holiday favorites.